 A virtual exhibition

 Rheumatologist Gilles Morlock will also be in attendance.
-A specialist on this war, he is the author of the study “1914–1918: The Shattered Lives of the Montpellier Faculty of Medicine, published in 2016 for the virtual exhibition “1914/18: Medicine on the Field of Honor.”
-A tribute to the many doctors, professors, and students who went to the front to treat the millions of people wounded in this conflict, at the risk of their own lives.
-An exhibition drawn from the collections of the Anatomy Conservatory, archival documents from the Faculty of Medicine, works from the university library, and private collections.
+An expert on this war, he is the author of the study “1914–1918: The Shattered Lives of the Montpellier Faculty of Medicine, published in 2016 for the virtual exhibition “1914/18: Medicine on the Field of Honor.”
+This exhibition pays tribute to the many doctors, professors, and students who went to the front lines to treat the millions of people wounded in the conflict, risking their own lives in the process.
+It draws on the collections of the Conservatory of Anatomy, archival documents from the Faculty of Medicine, books from the university library, and private collections.
 These testimonies offer a glimpse into a little-known aspect of the University during this period, which remains one of the most tragic in our history.

 Press Release Virtual Exhibition